Skip to main content

 SEGGER embOS-MPU

-embOS-MPU offers memory protection on top of the proven RTOS (Real-Time Operating System), embOS.
-Memory protection enhances the stability and safety of embedded applications, serving to simplify any certification process.
-It does this by protecting the operating system and tasks deemed privileged, isolating them from the negative effects of unprivileged tasks.
+embOS-MPU offers robust memory protection on top of the proven embOS real-time operating system (RTOS).
+RTOS memory protection enhances the stability and safety of embedded applications, directly simplifying any safety-certification process.
+It works by protecting the operating system and privileged tasks, isolating them from the negative effects of unprivileged tasks.

 Thanks to a fully-compatible API, existing embOS applications can be adapted to embOS-MPU with minimal effort.

-So what might use cases look like?
-Think anything from battery-powered, single chip products to systems that demand ultra-fast response, flexibility and multiple tasks.
-Its field of application is also vast: medical equipment, automation, avionics and pretty much any application that is safety-critical.
+This makes it ideal for everything from battery-powered, single chip products to complex systems that demand ultra-fast deterministic RTOS performance.
+Its field of application is vast: medical equipment, automation, avionics and safety-critical systems.

 Please note: Should requirements include certification, take a look at embOS-Safe.